United 787-9: the Polaris seat to skip and the one to book

 Premium Plus: best seats

 Premium Plus is a 21-seat 2-3-2 cabin in rows 20–22.
-It's a step up from Economy Plus — wider seats, more recline, more legroom, and an upgraded meal service — without the cost of a Polaris fare.
+It's a step up from Economy Plus, with wider seats, more recline, more legroom and an upgraded meal service, without the cost of a Polaris fare.

 Economy Plus: best seats

-Economy Plus on the 787-9 isn't a separate cabin — it's a 39-seat subset within economy, with the same seat shell but several extra inches of pitch.
-The designated rows on this aircraft are row 30 (all nine seats), rows 31–33 (the ABC and JKL triples only, six seats each — the centre DEF seats in these rows are standard economy), row 34 (ABC only), row 42 (the forward exit row, all six seats), and row 44 (DEF only).
+Economy Plus on the 787-9 is a 39-seat subset within economy rather than a separate cabin, with the same seat shell but several extra inches of pitch.
+The designated rows on this aircraft are row 30 (all nine seats), rows 31–33 (the ABC and JKL triples only, six seats each; the centre DEF seats in these rows are standard economy), row 34 (ABC only), row 42 (the forward exit row, all six seats), and row 44 (DEF only).

 Economy: best seats

 Standard economy on the 787-9 is a 3-3-3 layout with two distinct sections separated by a mid-cabin galley block.
 Rows 30–35 sit forward of that block; rows 42–57 sit behind it.
-Pitch is tight — call it 31 inches — and the row you pick changes the flight more than the meal does.
+Pitch is tight at around 31 inches, and the row you pick changes the flight more than the meal does.

 Best economy seats